 Meg chuckled.
 "Hey, what if he's cute?
 Having some guy follow you around everywhere might not be so bad…"

-Gustave, along with the mayor and several other important government officials, had immediately begun a campaign to bring law and order back to their city, and this campaign was gaining a significant amount of attention… particularly from the criminals whose domain had suddenly been threatened.
+Gustave, along with the mayor and several other important government officials, had immediately begun a campaign to bring law and order back to their city, and this campaign was gaining a significant amount of attention… particularly from the criminals whose domain had suddenly become threatened.
 This attention was something that did not bode well for either Gustave or Christine.
 It was no secret that the elder Daaé adored his only daughter, and already several people had made threats concerning Christine in an effort to dissuade Gustave from taking action against them.

-Not wanting to back off his attempts, but unwilling to leave Christine in any danger, Gustave had quickly made arrangements with a professional security agency which had seen fit to equip her with a personal bodyguard, who was currently on his way to meet with her… and move in.
+Not wanting to back off his attempts, but unwilling to leave Christine in any danger, Gustave had quickly made arrangements with a professional security agency which had seen fit to equip her with a personal bodyguard, who was currently on his way to meet with her and move in.

-"Your bodyguard," a man replied, his voice garbled and full of static due to the building's ancient intercom system which had long been in need of repair.
+"Ms. Daaé?
+I'm here from the agency," a man replied, his voice garbled and full of static due to the building's ancient intercom system which had long been in need of repair.

 "Mr. Draven is… unique," she recalled the man, Nadir, she believed he had called himself, explaining in a lightly accented voice.
 "He's led a very challenging life, and his experiences have left him with a rather cynical view on society.
-He tends to be very cold and brusque, and he has quite a temper, but when it comes to your safety there's no one I would trust more to guard you."
+He tends to be very cold and brusque, and he can have quite a temper, but when it comes to your safety there's no one I would trust more to guard you."

 The light knock from her doorway jolted her from her thoughts, and, apprehensively, she pulled the door open.
-It took all of her willpower not to jump back in shock at what she saw.

 Mr. Draven is unique… This line sprang instantly to her mind as she surveyed the imposing figure placed before her.
-He was extremely tall, probably about six foot four, and stood perfectly erect and still, not even a finger twitching as Christine inspected him.
+He was very tall, probably about six foot four, and stood perfectly erect and still, not even a finger twitching as Christine inspected him.
 He was quite thin, but a bit too fit to be considered scrawny, with taut and sinewy muscles well-defined even under his clothing.
-His skin had an almost sickly pallor to it, though his powerful demeanor gave no hint at illness, and contrasted sharply with his inky black hair and dark attire.
+His skin had an almost sickly pallor to it, though his powerful demeanor gave no hint at illness, and it contrasted sharply with his inky black hair and dark attire.
 A black leather mask covered his face, leaving only his thin lips and strong jaw open for inspection, though the contours of the mask hinted at sharp, angular cheek-bones and a straight, aristocratic nose.
 What stood out to Christine the most, however, more so than even the mask, were his eyes.
 Deep, molten pools of gold gleaming from within the shadows of the mask, they viewed Christine intensely with a predatory gaze that intrigued and terrified her all at once.